High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 7.

-Fill any empty spaces with air cushions or PE foam.
-The box must remain firm under pressure.
+Fill any gaps with air cushions or PE foam.
+The box must remain sturdy under pressure.

 Test: No internal impact noise.